mervyn-teo/CS2109s/Regression Mega File.md

 ### Disaster Strikes
 What happens if the data is **truley non linear seperable**?
 ![[Pasted image 20241115193142.png|500]]
-instead of considering $x$ on its own, we can use a transformation function ( $\phi$ ) to change the features to something we can work with.
+instead of considering $x$ on its own, we can use a feature mapping function ( $\phi$ ) to change the features to something we can work with.
 $$\phi(x_{1...i}) = [x_1,x_2,...,x_i,x_1^2,x_2^2,...,x_i^2,x_i^i]^T$$

 replacing the features in our [magic function](#Lagrange):